numpy/numpy/doc/neps/nep-0040-legacy-datatype-impl.rst

 In this expression, the python value (which originally has no datatype) is represented as an ``int8`` or ``int16`` (the smallest possible data type).

-NumPy currently does this even for NumPy scalars and zero dimensional arrays, so that replacing ``5`` with ``np.int64(5)`` or ``np.array(5, dtype="int64")`` will lead to the same results, and thus ignores the existing datatype.
-The same logic also applies to floating point scalars, which are allowed to lose precision.
+NumPy currently does this even for NumPy scalars and zero-dimensional arrays, so that replacing ``5`` with ``np.int64(5)`` or ``np.array(5, dtype="int64")`` in the above expression will lead to the same results, and thus ignores the existing datatype.
+The same logic also applies to floating-point scalars, which are allowed to lose precision.
 The behavior is not used when both inputs are scalars, so that ``5 + np.int8(5)`` returns the default integer size (32 or 64-bit) and not an ``np.int8``.